aselewa/finemap-cancer/README.md

 1       13550   A       G       0.13184 0.11236 1       0.24066 1.173371306514774       7       11      1
 ```

-IMPORTANT: you can have multiple summary statistics in the `cleaned_sumstats` folder.
+IMPORTANT: you can have multiple summary statistics in the `torus_ready_sumstats` folder.
 Just run the `preprocess.sh` recipe for each summary statistics trait.
 MAKE SURE THEY HAVE DIFFERENT PREFIX!

 ### Step 3.
 Annotations

 Annotations should be a bed-file with only the first 3 columns: chromosome, start, end.
 Chromosome should just be the number, no "chr" and should be in hg19/b37 coordinates.
-In your project directory, you should see a folder called `annotations/` Go into this.
+In your project directory, you should see a folder called `torus_bed_files/` Go into this.
 You should now see a folder called `{prefix}/` where `prefix` is what you choose in step 2.
 Place your annotation file (`.bed` extension in here).

 It may be useful to look at existing annotations that I placed at `/project2/xinhe/CANCER_GERMLINE/ANNOTATIONS/`